Chickenhare: Fire in the Hole

-Film
+Films

 In July 2011, it was announced that Sony Pictures Animation and Dark Horse Comics were adapting the Chickenhare series into an animated feature film.
 In October 2012, Grine wrote on the official Chickenhare Facebook page: "Read the screenplay last night.
 It's quite a bit different from the source material, but that doesn't mean it wasn't terrific!
 I honestly enjoyed it.
 Now let's hope it stays on course!"
 In June 2013, he wrote: "Finally got to read the 2nd draft of the Chickenhare screenplay.
 Man, if this thing makes it to the big screen, you guys in are in for a treat!
 It's SO full of adventure and laughs I almost can't believe it.
 Let's all cross our fingers."
 In January 2016, Grine wrote on his Twitter account that the film had been cancelled.

 In February 2021, it was announced that the film was brought back in production, known as Chickenhare and the Hamster of Darkness, co-directed by Benjamin Mousquet and Ben Stassen, with Ben Stassen and Matthieu Zeller serving as producers, and Dave Collard writing the screenplay.
 It was co-produced by Sony Pictures International Productions and nWave Pictures, and was released on February 16, 2022.

 The film was released by Netflix in the United States and other territories on June 10, 2022.
 It was followed by a sequel Chickenhare and the Secret of the Groundhog on October 10, 2025.